 The three memorials put up during the wars are an unusual collection:

 - The second memorial was more traditional.
-It honoured an Ōtāhuhu settler, Marmaduke George Nixon, who had raised a band of volunteers and died after being wounded at the battle of Rangiaowhia in February 1864.
+It honoured an Ōtāhuhu settler, Marmaduke George Nixon, who had raised a band of volunteers and died after being wounded at Rangiaowhia in February 1864.
 That he was a local and a volunteer, not an imperial officer, probably explains the fact that the memorial was put up as a result of public subscription.

 - The third memorial had a very different genesis.
 The 57th Middlesex Regiment served in the Taranaki and Waikato wars.
 Before leaving New Zealand in 1867 they decided to remember their dead comrades by putting up an obelisk in the Te Henui cemetery in New Plymouth.